Free practice

 Outcome 5.13 · click for answer

-A.All retail investors regardless of net worthB.Accredited investors meeting income or asset thresholdsCorrectC.Only institutional investors registered with CIROD.Only Canadian residents under age 65Hedge funds use exemptions like accredited investor under NI 45-106.
+A.All retail investors regardless of net worthB.Only institutional investors registered with CIROC.Accredited investors meeting income or asset thresholdsCorrectD.Only Canadian residents under age 65Hedge funds use exemptions like accredited investor under NI 45-106.

 - 7